Population: 464,101 (Humans 79%, Mountain and Hill Dwarves 9%, Reg’Ostran 5%, Tezvarnen 5%, Other 2%)

-Renmoth Reef: The Renmoth Reef lies off the western shore of Flausan and Pax Thallos, comprised from thousands of small to large coral reefs the Renmoth system creeps along nearly one third of the Thallan coast line and is the single largest organic structure on the planet.
-One of the most bio diverse regions of the world, Renmoth is home to over twenty thousand species of fish and invertebrates.
+Renmoth Reef: The Renmoth Reef lies off the western shore of Flausan and Pax Thallos, comprised from thousands of interlocking coral reefs the Renmoth system creeps along nearly one third of the Thallan coast line and is the single largest organic structure on the planet.
+One of the most bio diverse regions of the world, Renmoth is home to over fifty thousand species of fish and invertebrates.
 The reef garners its name from the infamous Renmoths that inhabit the region, manta rays of extreme size, power and cunning.
 The water surrounding the reef stays at a constant 80 degrees year round, never fluctuating more than 5 degrees in a given month.
 The Renmoth provides the western shores of Pax Thallos with calm and peaceful shipping lanes, protecting the western coast from the most violent of storms in the nearby Copper Sea and Northern Reach.

-Kalsar Dunes: Widely regarded as the most inhospitable region of Tharstelding, the Kalsar Dunes are a barren land fine sand and scorching dunes.
+Kalsar Dunes: Widely regarded as one of the most inhospitable regions of Tharstelding, the Kalsar Dunes are a barren land fine sand dunes and scorching wind.
 With average yearly temperatures of over 100 degrees and rainfall of less than one inch per year it is hard to imagine why anyone would call these lands home.
 Nonetheless the Kalsar Dunes are home to one of the largest and most successful cities of modern time in Sil.
 Outside of Sil the barren dunes are wrought with danger.
 Desert drakes, large scorpions, hives of formians and ant lions are all known to inhabit this region.
 Nomadic tribes of desert giants, ash giants and trox take refuge in the deep reaches of the Kalsar Dunes.

 Shaderock Isles: This large chain of islands off the northern coast of Pax Thallos is home to a loose pirate confederacy.
 See Shaderock Isles for additional information regarding this region.

-Important Sites: Pax Thallos is one of the most sparsely populated regions in Tharstelding per square mile.
-Nonetheless the area houses several impressive cities and ruins.
+Important Sites: Pax Thallos is one of the most sparsely populated regions in Tharstelding, per square mile.
+Nonetheless, the area houses several impressive cities and ruins.
 Below is a list of the most prominent sites in Pax Thallos.

 Tel-Aasa: (Metropolis 29,771) Red quartz walls surround the port city of Tel-Aasa, making the metropolis appear to be a blazing red eye when viewed from a distance.
-The capital of Flausan, Tel-Aasa was captured in the first Epoch Crusade by the religious armies of Utoli Terriam in 258 CM.
+The capital of Flausan, Tel-Aasa was captured in the first Epoch Crusade by the fervent armies of Utoli Terriam in 258 CM.
 The Mers of Thes operate from the largest building within Tel-Aasa, the Grand Alcazar, a gilded palace that used to serve as the seat of power for the Sultans that ruled Flausan over a thousand years ago.
 Here the consortium of merchants and tradesmen that make up the Mers of Thes conduct money lending and provide banking services for merchants throughout Pax Thallos.
 The ruler of Flausan, Overseer Akila Neferos, holds mass in the Temple of Roses each day, the region’s largest temple of Sendar and the second largest church in Pax Thallos.
-Overseer Akila is well loved by her people, and recent rumors have begun to circulate that if the powerful cleric were to declare the parish’s independence thousands would spring up from the surrounding desert to support her claim.
+Overseer Akila is well loved by her people, and rumors have begun to circulate that if the powerful cleric were to declare the parish’s independence, thousands would spring up from the surrounding desert to support her claim.

 Bactriex: (Metropolis 37,221) The capital of Ec’Lo, Bactriex rises from the shores of the Northern Reach like a series of massive bee hives along a crux of blood red stone roads.
 An old and ancient city, most of the conical towers that give Bactriex its unique skyline have stood for over a thousand years.
 The cities distinct blood red roads are quarried from red granite deposits found in the northern edge of the Scorched Lands to the south.
 The population of Bactriex is bolstered by the regions emphasis and acceptance of slave labor, nearly one fifth of all residents are indentured or owned servants.
 Irrigation channels swath the southern roads, bringing water from distant springs to otherwise dry but fertile fields.
 Groves of dates, lemons, limes and blue melons stretch from the city deep into the south.

 Crackstone: (Metropolis 25,079) Crackstone rests on the bones of an ancient serpentfolk city, its labyrinth network acting as a foundation for the sprawling metropolis above.
-The Undercity as it is called draws the seediest of pirates and cutthroats to its depths as well as the bravest of adventurers and explorers bent on discovering the deep vaults rumored to have been abandoned by the serpentfolk as they fled the region.
+The Undercity, as it is called, draws the seediest of pirates and cutthroats to its depths as well as the bravest of adventurers and explorers bent on discovering the deep vaults rumored to have been abandoned by the serpentfolk as they fled the region.
 The harbor of Crackstone is magically calmed by a series of runed pillars that keep the bay calm as glass, making the city a safe haven for travelers passing through the otherwise stormy and torrent waters of Shaderock.
 The Tempest Eye Triumvirate rules the Shaderock Isles from Fort Ripcove, a cannon ringed fortress that overlooks the harbor and surrounding shores.
 Nearly anything one could imagine or desire can be found within the pirate capital of Crackstone, if the customer has enough coin or ambition.